 Anger can motivate us as well and give us courage.
 It can push us to take the steps we want to take.
 It’s perfectly natural to grow angry when we’re passed over a promotion that we think we deserve.
 But neither the other candidate up for promotion nor our boss, who we feel is overlooking us, is to blame.
 Losing our temper with either of them, when we don’t even know if there is a guilty party or not, will not help us.
 But instead, it’s possible to turn our anger inward in this scenario and examine ourselves.
 In this case, our anger may push us towards shaking off our hesitancy and meeting with our boss so that we can show him what we are truly capable of.

 Another thing anger can do is give us awareness.
-If your little sibling or child uses the walls of your home as their own canvas to paint, then of course you’ll grow angry.
-But are you angry because of the kid, the fact that the walls of your carefully decorated home are now messed up or that you repeatedly have to clean them up?
-It’s important to remember that this kid is just a kid.
-So any strong reaction we show to this behavior may not give us any kind of result.
-Even if it does, reacting that way may even end the career of a talented artists before it begins.
-So, explaining your point to them calmly and creating different spaces for the child so they can be as artistic as they want can be a great way to help them gain awareness.
+If your little sibling or child uses the walls of your home as their own canvas to paint, then you might grow angry.
+But are you angry at them, or are you frustrated by the fact that the walls of your carefully decorated home are now messed up or that you repeatedly have to clean them up?
+It’s important to be mindful about what is getting you angry in a situation.
+Any strong reaction we show to this behavior may not give us any kind of result if we aren’t sure about what we are angry at.
+Even if it does, reacting that way may cause harm to the person you are reacting to and to your relationship with them.
+So, listening to yourself and recognizing your emotions can help explain your point to them calmly.
+You can express your concerns and needs in a secure dialogue without hurting each other, which enables both parts to find a middle way.